yuga2003/Leap-year-or-not/README.md

 # Leap-year-or-not
-Leap year checker: Determine if a given year is a leap year using JavaScript.
+Leap year checker: Determine if a given year is a leap year or Not using JavaScript.